-The business owner using QuickBooks can create a Fixed Asset item type from the Fixed Asset Item List (select Lists, Fixed Asset Item List from the menu bar).
+A business owner using QuickBooks can create a Fixed Asset item type from the Fixed Asset Item List (select Lists, Fixed Asset Item List from the menu bar).
 Then when a purchase is made for the asset, the respective Fixed Asset item can be recorded on a purchase order, or on the Items tab of the Enter Bills dialog box or the Write Checks dialog box.
 This tab tracks changes made to the list of fixed assets.

 Click the Fixed Asset Items task in the Review List Changes task group.
-QuickBooks displays the Review List Changes dialog box, as shown in Figure A.16.
+QuickBooks displays the Review List Changes dialog box (see Figure A.16).

 Figure A.16

 Easily track

 additions,

 deletions, and

-changes to the
+changes to

-client's Fixed
+the client's

-Assets.
+fixed assets.